gerard-v/living-chess/notes.md

 The ghost pawn is currently being captured by the black queen, which is not right.
 Options & FEN: -uw "8/8/8/8/8/K6q/4P3/8 w - - 0 1"

+When no choices are left for a player, an Exception is thrown.
+In this case we would like to show either a loss or a stalemate.

 For demo time end of June 2022
   - En passant capture
   - Promotion